Donald Trump Jr. rips Time for ‘marketing gimmick’ after Greta Thunberg named Person of the Year

-Donald Trump Jr. slammed Time magazine Wednesday for naming teenage activist Greta Thunberg its Person of the Year, accusing the publication of using her as a “marketing gimmick.”
+Donald Trump Jr. slammed Time magazine Wednesday for naming teenage activist Greta Thunberg its Person of the Year and alleged she is being “used as a marketing gimmick.”

 The president’s oldest son took issue with Time on Twitter shortly after the magazine awarded its annual honor to the 16-year-old Swedish climate activist.